Angkor Wat tours and Cambodia travel information with the country specialist

 Holiday diarrhoea

 As with all foreign travel you should watch what (and where) you eat.
 Follow our advice on dining and you should not succumb to holiday diarrhoea.
-We have to live and work here and know our restaurants well.
+We have to live and work here and know our restaurants well, and problems are rare in the cities.
 If you do become unwell we can help of course.

 Terrorism threat